m4hmw4ddy2-lgtm/goldstone-book/notes/master-index.md

 Key content: **SPINE OF PART THREE.** Written from Bethlem Hospital on the day of sentencing.
 Hallucinations — William told Savage he had seen heaven opened and heard the voice of God, but this was never put before the jury.
 Judge Day "threw doubt upon my bona fides."
 William told a policeman he was "ready for the rope" — judge used this as evidence of criminal awareness.
 Savage's summary: "a feeble minded, rather weakly, good man...
 Anxiety about his increasing family at once developed the latent weakness."
 Closing line: "If this man is hanged, I think it will be a scandal to law."
 Book section: Part Three

+**BMJ — The Walthamstow Murder, 22 September 1883**
+`transcribed/BMJ_22_September_1883_Transcription.txt`
+Status: READ — full transcription complete
+Key content: Published 8 days after death sentence.
+Confirms boys drowned first, twins attacked second.
+New detail (unverified): Elizabeth said she wished the children were dead, which opened the idea to William — not in any witness statement, treat with caution.
+New detail (unverified): William suffered constant headaches in days before murders.
+Reinterprets revolver decision: not fear of detection but fear of being interrupted before completing the act.
+Criticises Justice Day for narrow McNaughton Rules interpretation.
+Criticises Savage for not going far enough.
+Savage examined William once, for between a quarter and half an hour, the day before trial.
+Calls on Home Secretary Sir William Harcourt to review the case.
+Virginia Woolf irony: Savage criticised here for timidity; later treated Woolf and she satirised him as Sir William Bradshaw in Mrs Dalloway.
+Book section: Part Three, Chapter Seven

+**BMJ — Medical News, 29 September 1883**
+`transcribed/BMJ_29_September_1883_Transcription.txt`
+Status: READ — full transcription complete (from speech-to-text dictation) Key content: Home Secretary intending to commute sentence to penal servitude for life.
+Dr Orange of Broadmoor and Dr Gover (HM Inspector of Prisons) instructed to examine Gouldstone.
+BMJ urges inquiry to cover mental state at time of crime, not only present state.
+Refers to "the touching narrative of his wife" — Elizabeth's substantial statement to Home Secretary not yet found.
+Refers to "the clear statement of the Vicar of the parish" — almost certainly Reverend Frederick W. Vernham, Vicar of St James, Walthamstow, biography file at Vestry House Museum.
+Key phrase: "the dire compulsion of disease."
+Book section: Part Three, Chapter Seven

+**BMJ — Medical News, 6 October 1883**
+`transcribed/BMJ_6_October_1883_Transcription.txt`
+Status: READ — full transcription complete (from speech-to-text dictation) Key content: MOST SIGNIFICANT PRESS PIECE FOUND TO DATE.
+Dr Orange sent to Chelmsford, entertained no doubt of William's insanity.
+Mother and aunt both insane, great-uncle committed suicide — three immediate/close relatives.
+"It is believed that he went out with the intention of drowning himself on the very day that he murdered his children" — ENTIRELY NEW.
+William tried to kill himself before coming home.
+The cord was for himself.
+Elizabeth says William showed signs of madness for twelve months — onset October 1882, predating the twins.
+Elizabeth described as "a very respectable young woman" — she has been actively engaging with Home Office or press.
+Book section: Part One (family history), Part Two (the day), Part Three (aftermath)

+**BMJ — The Walthamstow Murder, 6 October 1883, pp.682-683**
+`transcribed/BMJ_6_October_1883_pp682-683_Transcription.txt`
+Status: READ — full transcription complete (from OCR text) Key content: Editorial response to reprieve, separate from Medical News item same date.
+"A terrible disease which has scourged his family for three generations."
+Dr Guy on lunatic homicides: execution of a lunatic generally followed by a copious crop of lunatic homicides — implicit reference to Cole copycat.
+The youth Ben at Matlock — parallel case used to expose inequity of the system.
+Call for reform: government-appointed medical examiners, nominated by presidents of medical colleges, to examine all murder defendants before trial.
+"Fusty maxims and snatches of hazard evidence, founded on a ten-minute examination" — BMJ's description of how Gouldstone's sanity was assessed.
+"The duplex system" — the BMJ's phrase for the existing inequality.
+Key phrase: "Gouldstone would have atoned by this time with his life for the crime of being afflicted with a terrible disease."
+Book section: Part Three, Chapter Seven

 ---

 ### 2.5 Later Coverage